Gymnos-AI/Gymnos-Camera/README.md

 Possible run options:
 ```
-model_type =
 --configure = To configure machines info in gym_info.json
+--gym = Gym to use (e.g. Golds Gym)
+--location = Gym location to use (e.g. NW)
+--model-type = Type of model to use
---model_location = Path to Yolo model from your working directory
+--model-location = Path to a model from your working directory
 --usbcam = If you are running this library on Laptop or USB camera
 --ipcam = If you want to connect to the Security Camera
 --mac = If you are running this library on a mac